bipinch04/Plant-Leaf-Disease-Detection/readme.md

     ```

 3. **Download the Dataset**
+    - Download the dataset from [this link](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).
-    - Place your dataset in the `data/` directory.
+    - Place the dataset in the `data/` directory.
     - Ensure the dataset is structured properly (e.g., separate folders for each class of disease).

 ---